MaksimDzhangirov/backendBankExample/docs/part32-eng.md

 are multiple pods.

 Now before we finish, let's check out the resources of the node.
-I'm gonna describe this node, and scroll down to the capacity section.
+I'm gonna describe this node, and scroll down to the `Capacity` section.

 ![](../images/part32/62.png)